GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

    trial token for the participating origin.
 2. Add the origin-specific `Origin-Trial: $token` to your [response header](https://developer.mozilla.org/docs/Glossary/Response_header).
-   This header response header need only be set on main resource and navigation responses when the resulting document makes use of the deprecated feature.
+   This response header need only be set on main resource and navigation responses when the resulting document makes use of the deprecated feature.
    It is useless (though harmless) to attach this header to subresource responses.